 Dr. Julia Semprich

-Dr. Semprich's research at the LPI will focus on modeling metamorphic phase equilibria on Mars and other planetary bodies.
-She is currently studying how compositional variations and the availability of water influence metamorphic reactions on Mars with the aim to estimate how much fluid may be present below the surface and how this helps us to better understand crustal formation processes.
-Furthermore, she will be determining pressure-temperature conditions of metamorphic phases in meteorites which will provide information about the size and composition of the bodies they originated from.
+Dr. Semprich's research currently focuses on modeling metamorphic phase equilibria on Mars and other planetary bodies.
+She studies how compositional variations and the availability of water influence metamorphic reactions on Mars with the aim to estimate how much fluid may be present below the surface and how this helps to better understand crustal formation processes.
+Furthermore, she will be determining pressure-temperature conditions of metamorphic phases in meteorites, which will provide information about the size and composition of the bodies they originated from.